 - Add the curry, coriander and cumin powders and mix, until the spices become fragrant.

-- Add the pumpkin purée, chicken broth, salt, ginger and cayenne.
+- Add the pumpkin purée, 3½ cups chicken broth, salt, ginger and cayenne.

 - Bring to a boil and simmer for 20-30 minutes.

-- Take the soup off your heat source and mix in the cream and honey.
-Mix until dissolved and serve.
+- Take the soup off the heat source and mix in the cream and honey, mixing until dissolved.

 No comments: